President Obama urges civility in public discourse.

 But Palin isn't that kind of Republican, whether she's a candidate or not, I don't know.

-More people applied for unemployment benefits last week after retailers shed temporary holiday employees.
+Other news, and I told you this at the top of the program, more people applied for unemployment benefits last week after retailers shed temporary holiday employees.

 No kidding.

-The labor department said today the number of people seeking benefits jumped by 35,000 to a seasonally adjusted 445,000 for the weekending January 8th.
+The Labor Department said today the number of people seeking benefits jumped by 35,000 to a seasonally adjusted 445,000 for the week ending January 8th.

-That was the highest level since last October.
+It was the highest level since last October.

 Nowhere in this story is the word unexpected or surprised, which is a first.